Samir0051/Samir_Portfolio/README.md

-# 🚀 Samir's Portfolio Website
+# 🚀 Samir's Portfolio Website using JavaScript, React, TailwindCSS, PostgreSQL (Supabase) + Spotify API

 Welcome to my digital playground! 👨‍💻
 This site is a live showcase of my projects, ideas, and web experiments — built with modern technologies and designed for smooth interaction.